 Why study water engineering at Deakin?

-Our postgraduate engineering programs with specialisation in water engineering aim to strengthen, build on and extend your understanding of the engineering principles required for successful engineering careers in Australia and overseas.
+Our postgraduate engineering programs with specialisations in civil and water engineering aim to strengthen, build on and extend your understanding of the engineering principles required for successful engineering careers in Australia and overseas.

 Engineer a sustainable future